AlviseDeFaveri/alvise.xyz/content/posts/picoctf-some-assembly-required/index.md

 The file is 16k lines long, and there's no easy way to reveal the secret at a first glance.

-From a first glance, it seems like the input gets copied to the heap region in the WASM binary with `get_char()`, then it gets manipulated in-place with XORs by the `check_flag()` function, and finally the resulting string is compared with a constant string.
+From a superificial look at the code, it seems like the input gets copied to the heap region in the WASM binary with `get_char()`, then it gets manipulated in-place with XORs by the `check_flag()` function, and finally the resulting string is compared with a constant string.

 Our task is then simply to invert the operations of `check_flag()` and apply them to the constant string, which represents the obfuscated value of the flag.

 ## Lazy attempts

-Hoping for a quick solve, I tried copying the obfuscated flag to the region where the input would normally be copied to and execute the `check_flag()` function on that, to see if the xorring function was reversible out-of-the box.
+Hoping for a quick solution, I tried copying the obfuscated flag to the region where the input would normally be copied to and execute the `check_flag()` function on that, to see if the xorring function was reversible out-of-the box.
 Unfortunately, this was not the case.

 Out of curiosity, I also tried to ask Google's chat AI (_Bard_) to translate the WASM code to C and refactor the C code to make it more concise, but the input was too big and, even for smaller pieces of code, the output did not seem completely correct.